utopia-foss/utopia/doc/guides/tutorial.rst

 Parameters
 """"""""""

-For getting to know the parameters available to the ``ForestFire`` model, let's have a *look* (again, don't touch) at that model's default configuration.
+For getting to know the parameters available to the ``ForestFire`` model, let's have a look at that model's default configuration by opening its description in the Utopia documentation.
 It looks something like this:

 .. code-block:: yaml

-  # --- Grid parameters
+  # --- Space
-  # The extent of the grid
-  grid_size: [64, 64]

-  # Periodicity of the grid. false: cells at boundary have fewer neighbors
+  space:
     periodic: true

-  # --- Initial state
+  # --- CellManager and cell initialization
+  cell_manager:
+    grid:
+      structure: square
+      resolution: 64      # cells per unit length of space's extent

+    neighborhood:
+      mode: Moore         # can be: empty, vonNeumann, Moore

+    # Initialization parameters for each cell
+    cell_params:
       # Initial tree density, value in [0, 1]
+      # With this probability, a cell is initialized as tree (instead of empty)
       initial_density: 0.2

-  # --- Dynamics
+  # --- Model Dynamics
-  # Probability per site to grow tree
+  # Probability per site and time step to transition from state empty to tree
   growth_rate: 7.5e-3

-  # Probability per site to transit tree -> burning
+  # Probability per site and time step to transition to burning state, burning
+  # down the whole cluster
   lightning_frequency: 1.0e-5

-  # If true, bottom row is permanently on fire, leading to percolation model
+  # If set to true, the bottom boundary is constantly ignited.
+This _requires_
+  # the space to be set to non-periodic.
   light_bottom_row: false

-  # Probability to _not_ catch fire from neighbor (_per_ neighbor)
+  # Probability (per neighbor) to _not_ catch fire from a neighbor
-  resistance: 0
+  resistance: 0.

 To *change* these parameters, you again need to create a run configuration file, e.g. ``~/utopia_cfgs/ForestFire/test/run.yml``.
 In it, let's change the initial density of trees to zero: